hackalog/hackalog.github.io/_posts/2010-06-19-square-roots.md

 Here's a computational question: how do I tell if an integer is a perfect square?

-Possibly the most straightforward way is to compute an approximation (e.g. via Newton's meod) to the square root, truncate, then square and compare.
+Possibly the most straightforward way is to compute an approximation (e.g. via Newton's method) to the square root, truncate, then square and compare.

 This seems somehow unsatisfying to me.
 I want an exact answer, and I would like to use only integer operations to get there.